seanbreckenridge/HPI_API/README.md

   - otherwise, this assumes its returning some iterable event-like response, and the following GET parameters let you paginate:
     - limit: int (defaults to 50)
     - page: int (defaults to 1)
+    - sort: "attribute" (some getattr/dict key on the object), e.g. "dt", or "date"
+    - order_by: [asc, desc] (to sort by ascending or descending order (default: asc))

 Theres no limit to the `limit` param, if you wanted to grab all the data, you can always do something like `?limit=99999999999999999&page=1`